Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 The <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/fundamental-meaning/#thresholds-configurations" target="_blank">FM Engine configuration</a> _Intent Detection using Task Name_ Words allows you to choose whether to match a task by using the words present in the task name.
 It is advised that this configuration be disabled if it conflicts with other training.

 When disabled, the platform generates a strict pattern that does ‘exact matching’ i.e. if the user input exactly matches with the task name then it will consider as a match.
 The Exact Task Name Match configuration allows you to choose whether the platform should auto-generate the strict pattern when ‘Intent Detection using Task Name Words’ is Disabled.

+## **Spell Correction settings**

+When these settings are selected and enabled, the spell correction will happen after the language detection step.
+The spell-corrected input is used by all the engines for further processing.

+### Spell Correction Version

+This configuration lets you choose the Spell Correction Version between Version 1 and Version 2 for existing VA's that have Spell Correction enabled.
+For new bots and existing bots that don't have Spell Correction enabled, only the Version 2 is available.

+### Spell Correction Status

+This configuration helps you enable or disable the Spell Correction.
+If enabled, the spell correction happens at one or more engines individually depending on the language for Version 1, and immediately after language detection step in case of Version 2.

+If this configuration is disabled, Spell Correction does not happen irrespective of the selected version.